Erin Brown

-Erin Brown is an American actress and former pornographic actress.
+Erin Brown is an American actress.
 She has starred in over fifty low-budget films as Misty Mundae.

 Film career

-Softcore
+Softcore porn

 From 1997 to 2002, Brown worked for pornographic film production company Factory 2000.
 She signed an exclusive contract with E.I.
 Independent Cinema, performing mainly in softcore pornography under the stage name Misty Mundae.
-During this period, she also appeared (as Misty Mundae) in the 1999 hardcore film Vampire Strangler, alongside her then-boyfriend William Hellfire, who also directed the film.
+During this period, she also appeared (as Misty Mundae) in the 1999 hardcore film Vampire Strangler, alongside her then-boyfriend William Aprecino, known professionally as William Hellfire, who also directed the film.